uurkrtl/recap-project-shop-service/readme.md

 ## Bonus: Command-line Interface

 -   Use a  `Scanner`  to read from  `System.in`.
 Build an interactive product management system with all the extras.

+Bonus: Command-line Colors
+Style the command-line output with meaningful, helpful colors and formatting.